ttanninen/freeride_spot_review_webapp/README.md

 Navigate to the directory where you want to add the repository directory.
 > $ git clone git@github.com:tannitee/freeride_spot_review_webapp

-**Create database**
-database.db is not included in the repository, so it must be built locally with the sql-schema found in the repository.
-First, ensure that you have sqlite3 installed.
-> $ (sudo) apt install sqlite3

-Create database.db using the schema.sql file.
-> $ sqlite3 database.db < schema.sql

 **Set up virtual environment for python3 and install flask**

 Install and activate virtual environment for python3.